kangqiyue/DeepGCN-RT/README.md

 --early_stop 30 \
 --seed 1
 ```
-In addition, the train and transfer learning processes could also be started by the bash scripts, see the folder named ```scripts```.

-To run the training process on SMRT data set:
+Alternatively, the train and transfer learning processes could also be started by the **shell** scripts using for loop.
+To run the training process on SMRT data set, using the following command:
 ```
 sh scripts/train.sh
 ```